 Q: I have a medical issue that puts me at risk with COVID-19, would Federal Disability Retirement be an option if my employer won’t accommodate my medical issues?

-A: This is a very relevant questions that many federal employees are contemplating right now.
+A: This is a very relevant question that many federal employees are contemplating right now, and the answer depends.
 COVID is an unprecedented situation, however the qualifications for Disability Retirement still apply; including that the disabling condition must last for at least 12 months.
 COVID-19 in and of itself is not likely to be approved, and if you were fully capable of performing your duties prior to the pandemic, it would be a very tough case to win.

 Add: this is a new situation for all federal employees, as well as our office.
-We would be happy to assess your specific situation—please feel free to contact our office to set up a free consultation
+We would be happy to assess your specific situation—please feel free to contact our office to set up a free consultation.
+We also have resources covering financial assistance for federal employees impacted by covid.

 Q: Can my federal employing agency require me to take a job within my medical restrictions?